API introduction

 Management APIs

-- Configure SSO (SAML, OIDC)
+- Configuring SSO (SAML, OIDC)

-- Manage user roles, permissions and configurations
+- Managing user roles, permissions, and configurations

-Self-Service APIs
+Self-service APIs

-- Create, update, or delete SSO configurations
+- Creating, updating, or deleting SSO configurations

-- Update account settings
+- Updating account settings

 API access